 The daughter of a brilliant but mentally disturbed mathematician, recently deceased, tries to come to grips with her possible inheritance: his insanity.
 Complicating matters are one of her father's ex-students who wants to search through his papers and her estranged sister who shows up to help settle his affairs.

-The movie takes place in 1974, as can be deduced by the fact that a radio plays Nixon's resignation announcement during one scene.
+The movie takes place in 1974, as a radio plays Richard Nixon's resignation announcement during one scene.
 See more »

 See more »